Juligi/Election_Analysis/README.md

 The audit showed that a total of **360,711** votes were casted in the Congressional Election.

-The following is a breakdown of the number of votes & the percentage of total votes for each county in the precinct:
+The following table view is a breakdown of the number of votes & the percentage of total votes for each county in the precinct:

 | County        | Votes Casted  | % of Total Votes |
 | ------------- | ------------- | -----------------|